-Raccoons dig through your trash, destroy your lawn and garden, damage your home’s building materials, consume bird seed and pet food, and even transmit diseases that can be dangerous for you and your domestic pets.
+Raccoons dig through your trash, destroy your lawn and garden, and transmit diseases that can be dangerous for your family and pets.

 Fortunately, you don’t have to live with destructive raccoons forever.

-In this post, we’re sharing our top tip on how to get rid of raccoons once and for all.
+Based on our 15+ years of experience helping California homeowners get rid of wildlife from their properties, we’re sharing our top tips on how to get rid of raccoons once and for all.

-- You can identify a raccoon infestation by looking for signs like knocked-over trash cans, tracks, droppings, and strange sounds like mewing, whistling, and growling.
+- Signs of a raccoon infestation include knocked-over trash cans, tracks, droppings, and strange sounds like mewing, whistling, and growling.

-How to Get Rid of Raccoons Humanely & Naturally
+How to Get Rid of Raccoons on Your Property Humanely

-When it comes to raccoon removal, we always advocate humane removal over lethal methods.
+When it comes to raccoon removal, we always advocate humane and natural removal over lethal methods.

-If you have a raccoon problem, here are a few steps you can use to manage the raccoon population on your property:
+If you have a raccoon problem, here are a few steps you can use to eliminate raccoon from your property.

 In the attic